serverless/aws-ai-stack/README.md

 Upon request, it may take a few minutes for AWS to enable the model.
 Once they are enabled, you will receive an email from AWS confirming the model is enabled.

-Some users have reported issues with the enablement process, in which case, make sure you have sufficient permissions in AWS to enable the models, and you make need to contact AWS support for assistance.
+Some users have reported issues with getting models enabled on AWS Bedrock.
+Make sure you have sufficient permissions in AWS to enable the models first.
+Often, AWS accounts that are new or have not historically had a monthly invoice over a few dollars may require contacting AWS to enable models.

 ## 3. Deploy & start developing